aleksanderbl29/aleksanderbl29/README.md

 ## Hi there 👋

+## 📌 I'm maintaining
+- A Docker container that has both Pi-Hole and Unbound in one single container.

 ## 🔭 I’m currently working on:
-- A forked repo with a Docker container that has both Pi-Hole and Unbound in one single container.
 - My homelab repo with configuration for the entire thing
 - I also contribute a bit to the Mac app called Stats
+- I'm also learning R - My progress and the files for my learnings is in [Learning R](https://github.com/aleksanderbl29/learning-r)

 ## 📊 My Stats